illuin-tech/opyoid/docs/providers.md

 injector = Injector(bindings=[
     InstanceBinding(str, "my_string"),
     ProviderBinding(MyUntypedClass, MyUntypedClassProvider),
-    # You can also bind to a provider instance, use a scope and an annotation
+    # You can also bind to a provider instance, use a scope and an argument name
-    # ProviderBinding(MyUntypedClass, MyUntypedClassProvider(), scope=SingletonScope, annotation="my_annotation"),
+    # ProviderBinding(MyUntypedClass, MyUntypedClassProvider(), scope=SingletonScope, named="my_name"),
 ])
 injected_instance = injector.inject(MyUntypedClass)
 assert isinstance(injected_instance, MyUntypedClass)